Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

 In 1908, Paul Pelliot picked and bought the most valuable 6000 ancient classics and transported them back to France, which are now in the La Bibliothèque Nationale de France.

-In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, as well as painted sculptures.
+In the next few years, Russians, Japanese, and Americans came and took away more scrolls, and cut off many frescoes, as well as painted sculptures.